sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

   amc.extern %2, %3, %4, %5 : !amc.port<512xf32, r, 1>, !amc.port<512xf32, w, 1>, !amc.port<512xf32, r, 1>, !amc.port<512xf32, w, 1>
 }
 ```
+We can see that the original `amc.memref` is split into two smaller memrefs.
+This corresponds to lowering the logical banks of the original memory to physical, distinct banks.
+As the original memory contains 1024 elements with a bank factor of 2, the output contains two 512 element memories (representing each of the original 2 banks).
+The `amc.create_port` operators are also retargeted to the new memories. `create_port` operators that accessed bank 0 in the input now take memref 0 as input and operators that accessed bank 1 in the input now take memref 1 as input.
+These are semantically equivalent, but the output provides a representation closer to the implementation in hardware.

 ### Merge Lowering